hauke96/master-thesis/DESIGN_DECISIONS.md

 ### Wavefront

-* Relevant vertices: LinkedList instead of a queue/heap:
+* Relevant vertices: Linked list instead of a queue/heap:
 	1. When a wavefront is split into two, we can just use the existing relevant vertices of the old wavefront and just filter them by their angle.
 This is way faster than creating and filling a new priority queue or heap.
 	2. Removing the min element in a min-heap (at least in the `FibonacciHeap` implementation of the MARS framework) is in O(log n) amortized.
 Getting and removing the first element in a linked list is both in O(1).